mebobby2/social-multiplication/README.md

 * *Find common patterns and identify what can be later extracted as common libraries, for example*.
 * *Clearly communicate to the project manager to plan time in later releases to split the monolith*.
 Explain the strategy and create the culture: refactoring is going to be necessary and there is nothing wrong with it.

+### Pros and Cons of Event-Driven Architecture
+#### Pros
+* Loose Coupling

+#### Cons
+* Transactions.
+In an architecture based on events you need to assume that you don’t have ACID transactions across services anymore (or understand that, if you want to support them, you need to introduce complexity).
+Instead, you have eventual consistency, if you stop all interactions with the system and let all the events propagate and be consumed, you'll get to a consistent state.
+A solution for this is using a message broker implementation that guarantees delivery of the events at least once.
+Not having transactions across services is not bad per se.
+The big risk here is that it requires a change in the way you design and translate your functional requirements (e.g., what happens if the process is interrupted at step N?).
+* Fault Tolerance.
+As a consequence of not having (or minimizing) transactions, fault tolerance becomes more important in these systems.
+One of the services might not be able to complete its part of the process, but that shouldn’t make the whole system fail.
+You need to prevent that from happening (e.g., by aiming for high availability with microservice redundancy and load-balancing) and also think of a way to recover from possible errors (e.g., by having a maintenance console from which you can recreate events).
+* Orchestration and Monitoring.
+Not having a centralized orchestration layer might be problematic in systems where it’s critical to have process monitoring.
+In an event-driven architecture, you span processes across services that are triggering and reacting to events.
+You can’t follow them in a centralized way: they’re distributed across your microservices.
+To monitor such processes, you need to implement mechanisms to trace the flow of events and you need a common logging system where you can keep track of what’s going on between services.
+We can implement our own integrated mechanism to correlate events (by tagging them as they cross the services), or we can use an existing tool like Zipkin.

 ## Book Source Code